emu-russia/pureikyubu/SRC/IntelCore/Readme.md

 ## The situation with prefixes

-The `prefixes` property in the `AnalyzeInfo` structure is used to set the prefixes.
+Prefixes are stored separately from the instruction code.

+The `AnalyzeInfo` structure contains two sets of properties for working with prefixes:
+- Input array of prefixes, which is used when generating instruction code (`prefixes` property)
+- Compiled prefixes (raw bytes) (`prefixBytes` property)

+So to get the complete set of bytes of an instruction you have to combine `prefixBytes` and `instrBytes`.

+This is done because generally speaking the Intel instruction format allows you to stack 100500 prefixes.
+Therefore an explicit division is used for convenience.

+If the generation of instruction prefixes results in 2 prefixes 0x66 and 0x67 simultaneously, the assembler compiles them in order "\x66\x67".

 ## ModRM / SIB